 Business is not going well.
 You have many debts, and you or your creditors are thinking about filing for bankruptcy.
 There may be something you can do to prevent that.
-If you and your creditors can reach an agreement for settling your debts, you can put your business on hold temporarily, making use of the new Homologation private agreement in bankruptcy Act (WHOA).
+If you and your creditors can reach an agreement for settling your debts, you can make use of the new Court Approval of a Private Composition (Prevention of Insolvency) Act (WHOA).
 The WHOA allows you to reach a binding agreement with your creditors, ratified by court, that they as well as you must honour.
 Even if not all your creditors agree.
-By making use of the WHOA, you may be able to tide over your business until after the corona crisis.
+By making use of the WHOA, you may be able to save your business.

 Ending your business: the most important steps